PopnPrimp/popgym/resmonth/gay-fight-club-november-rotm.md

 ![The kewl folks of Gay Fight Club NYC](/assets/)

- _Today we're so happy to be speaking with McSherry, Ricky, and JT, three of the instructors of the Muay Thai focused Gay Fight Club, operating everyt Tuesday, Thursday and Saturday at Red Planet Muay Thai in Bedstuy_
+ _Today we're so happy to be speaking with McSherry, Ricky, and JT, three of the instructors of the Muay-Thai-focused Gay Fight Club, operating every Tuesday, Thursday and Saturday at Red Planet Muay Thai in Bedstuy_

  **Pop Gym: What's your sport?**